Martham: Parish

+Transport

+Bus service to Great Yarmouth is regular.
+There was a railway station that served the village, with a level crossing on Rollesby Road.
+The station closed in 1959, when the entire line from Great Yarmouth to North Walsham was closed.
+The station buildings stood for another 30 years.

+Education

 Education is available in the village from Early Years to aged 16.
-Martham Primary & Nursery caters for children up to year 6, with Flegg High School taking students from year 7 to year 11.
+Martham Primary & Nursery caters for children up to Year 6, with Flegg High School taking students from Year 7 to Year 11.
 Post 16 education is available at other establishments outside of Martham.

+Village centre

 The village has several Georgian houses, a large village green, covering three areas of greensward and two duck ponds.
 Near St Mary's church Church of England, Ferrygate Lane leads to Martham Ferry, where an unusual floating swing bridge crosses the River Thurne.
 The bridge leads to Heigham Holmes, an island nature reserve, which can only be accessed by the public on special occasions.
 About 2 km to the north of the village is Martham Broad, a 140 acre nature reserve, which is not navigable by boat.

-The Saxons settled in Martham around AD601 and gave the village its name, "the ham of the martens", the home of the polecats.
+Notable people

 The Anglican missionary Anna Hinderer died in the village in 1870.